 - Stand on one end, and slice down, following the contours and catching the inner membrane as you work your way around.

-I always like to zest the peel before cutting.
-Zest will keep in the fridge for several days, or in the freezer for up to six months.
-You could also make candied citrus peel for use in holiday fruit cake.
+Kitchen Tip: Zest the peel before cutting.
+The zest will keep in the fridge for several days, or in the freezer for up to six months.
+It’s great for adding to cake batters, muffins, loaves, pancakes or waffles.

 - Once the peel is off, you can section the fruit using the same knife.